Aceee03/Note-taking-app/README.md

 ```

 **5 -- Now you should run two separate terminals on your VS Code, one for the frontend and one for the backend
-** For the backend, run the command:
+//For the backend, run the command:
 ```
 npm start
 ```
-** For the frontend, run the command:
+//For the frontend, run the command:
 ```
 npm run dev
 ```